Feel at Home in Hong Kong Fast

 Now TV are Hong Kong’s cable TV providers and feature many British and American shows, but can be pricey and they usually tie you in to a long contract.

-Many British expats like Expat TV which features all the latest content from a selection of UK TV channels.
-If you Google ‘expat TV from (your home country)’ you’ll get many options.
+If you Google ‘expat TV from (your home country)’ you’ll get many options for (not always legal) ways to watch your favourite shows.
 Apple TV is also popular.

 Netflix is available in Hong Kong, sign up for the free trial and see if they have the shows you’re after.
 You can also use a Virtual Private Network (VPN) to trick some TV streaming sites that restrict access geographically, into thinking you’re based in the US, UK or wherever.